international-year-of-the-salmon/2019-2020-eDNA/README.md

 ## Hi there 👋

-🙋 Welcome to the repository for the Trawl data from the FV Northwest Explorer collected in 2022 as part of the International Year of the Salmon High Seas Expedition.
+🙋 Welcome to the repository for the environmental DNA (eDNA) data collected in 2019 and 2020 as part of the International Year of the Salmon High Seas Expedition.

-🤖 See the metadata record for this dataset here:
+🤖 See the metadata record for this dataset here: https://doi.org/10.21966/2cpk-8922

 🐟 The repository is structured as follows:
   * `original_data` contains processed data files that have been sent to the IYS Data Scientists that have not been formatted to the IYS Data Template.
-  * `IYS_data_template` contains the processed data files that have been provided in the IYS Data Template.
-  * `standardized_data` contains the standardized data tables as they will be published to OBIS or ERDDAP.
-  * `scripts` contains the code used to format the data files from either the `original_data` or `IYS_data_template` folder to the data tables as found in `standardized_data`.
   * `docs` contains any supplementary material, protocols, changelogs etc relevant for data interpretation.

 🦐 Check out our about page for more info! https://international-year-of-the-salmon.github.io/about/index.html